 Massachusetts adopted a broad healthcare reform package designed to cover most of the state's uninsured population.
 Since its initial adoption, Massachusetts has adapted the state reform program to meet the requirements of the federal Affordable Care Act (ACA).
 The following is a summary of the main provisions that affect employers.

-The ACA requires the establishment of healthcare exchanges to provide individuals and small employers with access to affordable insurance coverage beginning January 1, 2014.
-States had the flexibility to design and operate exchanges that best met their unique needs while meeting ACA’s statutory and regulatory standards.
+The ACA requires the establishment of healthcare exchanges to provide individuals and small employers with access to affordable insurance coverage beginning in 2014.
+States had the flexibility to design and operate exchanges that best met their unique needs while meeting the ACA’s statutory and regulatory standards.

 Massachusetts has established its own state-based exchange called Massachusetts Health Connector: www.mahealthconnector.org